Voiced by (Japanese): Koichi Yamadera (Japanese dubs for animated series), Takashi Nagasako (video games, 2004-present)

 A walrus and the king of the Snomads, he is the final boss in Tropical Freeze.

-An evil, racing-obsessed pig wizard from the planet Future Fun Land, he invades and conquers Timber's Island in Diddy Kong Racing, hypnotizing some of the inhabitants to act as his minions.Tropes associated with Wizpig:
+An evil, racing-obsessed pig wizard from Future Fun Land, he invades and conquers Timber's Island in Diddy Kong Racing, hypnotizing some of the inhabitants to act as his minions.Tropes associated with Wizpig:

 A huge cross between a gorilla and a cactus, the evil Cactus King ruled the distant Fruit Kingdoms with an iron fist by controlling the minds of the four Kong kings and other powerful creatures.
 He was overthrown when Donkey Kong came to the kingdoms' aid.Tropes associated with the Cactus King: